morganpurdy/100-day-challenge/README.md

 * Learn about media queries!!
 They still baffle me because I can't seem to get them to work.
 * Continue working on apartment mockup website and making it look better.
 Especially the home page!
 * Continue with javascript lessons.
 It's so important!
 Look more into the 30 day javascript challenge.
 * Maybe look more at iterator documentation since that threw me off the other day...

+## Day 83
+Wow guys, a breakthrough!
+It's so simple, but I think I may finally understand media queries and why they weren't working for me before.
+I watched a short tutorial video this morning and the person was putting them at the bottom of the CSS document, which makes total sense.
+The last rule is the one the computer/device will recognize.
+My problem before was I was putting my media queries at the top of my CSS document thinking it would 'override' I guess.
+But I'm so glad I discovered this!
+I am still struggling with layering and positioning on web pages.
+Maybe I should look for a tutorial that could help me with that too.